When traveling, regardless of state designation, you must maintain masking while indoors, physical distancing and frequent hand-washing.

-All air travel passengers over the age of two entering the United States (including U.S. citizens and Legal Permanent Residents) need to present a negative COVID-19 test, taken within three calendar days of departure or proof of recovery from the virus or full vaccination within the last 90 days.
+All air travel passengers over the age of two entering the United States (including U.S. citizens and Legal Permanent Residents & individuals who are fully vaccinated) need to present a negative COVID-19 test, taken within three calendar days of departure or proof of recovery from the virus within the last 90 days.

 Make sure that you will be able to get a test at your destination before your return to the United States.
 Always check and follow state and local recommendations or requirements related to travel in addition to federal requirements.
 A listing of countries by risk designation may be found here.

 Get tested 1-3 days before you travel.
 Keep a copy of your test results with you during travel in case you are asked for them.
 Check and follow destination testing requirements—they may require specific types of tests.

 Don’t travel if you test positive; immediately isolate yourself and follow public health recommendations.

 Delay your travel if you are waiting for test results.

 After travel, get tested 3-5 days regardless of the country's risk designation; seek RT-PCR testing if available.

 If you have traveled from a destination designated as high risk or moderate risk, you must stay home and self-quarantine for 7 days after travel.
 Even if you test negative, stay home and self-quarantine for the full 7 days.